At-a-glance guide to tier changes in England

 – Tier 1

-Just 2,000 people will be in Tier 1 from December 26 – the population of the Isles of Scilly.
+Just 2,000 people remain in Tier 1 – the population of the Isles of Scilly.

 The main restrictions in Tier 1 are: